edofrederix/briscola/doc/chapters/7_solvers.md

 Unlike the more recent versions of OpenFOAM (i.e., foundation version), Briscola does not use solver modules but still relies on dedicated applications.
 They are listed in `applications/solvers`, and can be used on cases to solve them.
 To keep things efficient, we have dedicated colocated and staggered solvers.
-For single phase flows, there are the `briscolaColocated` and `briscolaStaggered` solvers which use Runge-Kutta time integration.
-Instead, the `briscolaColocatedCNAB` and `briscolaStaggeredCNAB` solvers use the Crank-Nicolson/Adams-Bashforth (CNAB) IMEX scheme for time integration, see Ascher, U.M., Steven J.R., and Brian T.R.W.
+For single phase flows, there are the `briscolaColocated` and `briscolaStaggered` solvers which use Runge-Kutta time integration that also support multi-step time integration such as the Crank-Nicolson/Adams-Bashforth IMEX scheme for time integration, see Ascher, U.M., Steven J.R., and Brian T.R.W.
 "Implicit-explicit methods for time-dependent partial differential equations."
 SIAM Journal on Numerical Analysis 32.3 (1995): 797-823.
-The `briscolaColocatedTwoPhase` and `briscolaStaggeredTwoPhase` solvers are designed for two-phase flow cases using Runge-Kutta integration while the `briscolaColocatedTwoPhaseCNAB` and `briscolaStaggeredTwoPhaseCNAB` solvers use the CNAB scheme again.
+The `briscolaColocatedTwoPhase` and `briscolaStaggeredTwoPhase` solvers are designed for two-phase flow cases.
 Finally, there are the `briscolaLaplacian` and `briscolaVofAdvection` solvers, which are mostly simple test application for solving the Poisson equation and advecting a VOF field.

 [Back to the table of contents](./0_start.md) or [Next chapter: Testing and validation](./8_testing.md)